wxWidgets/wxWidgets/docs/gtk/readme.txt

 Do NOT send any comments directly to me.

-wxWidgets/Gtk doesn't come with any guarantee whatsoever.
+wxWidgets doesn't come with any guarantee whatsoever.
 It might crash your harddisk or destroy your monitor.
 It doesn't claim to be suitable for any special or general purpose.